Santigio/Santigio.github.io/_posts/2023-02-01-flutter-blog.md

 > A FloatingActionButton is added to the screen, the button will be used to start the animation when pressed.

-**Theming: This refers to how an app can change its appearance based on a set of predefined styles.
+**Theming**: This refers to how an app can change its appearance based on a set of predefined styles.
 In Flutter, you can use the Theme widget to define and apply a theme to your app.

 ```